 These kinds of inequities are problematic, in Bonowitz’s eyes and he would like to see the all of the recommendations from the task force, put together by the Ohio Supreme Court, put into effect by the legislature.

-So far a few of those recommendations have been addressed but not all.Grab the FREE WDTN News App for iPhone or Android.
+So far a few of those recommendations have been addressed but not all.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.